drnikki/open-demographics/gender.md

 ### Gender Identification

+    Do you consider yourself to be transgender?
+    () Yes
+    () No

-    Do you consider yourself to be transgender/gender non-conforming?
+    Do you consider yourself to be gender non-conforming?
     () Yes
     () No